 The priority deadline for financial aid is March 1.
-Most of the information required on the FAFSA will come from the prior year’s tax return.
-The FAFSA should be submitted after January 1 when all pertinent tax information has been gathered.
-If you are unable to complete tax returns by March 1, you should make estimates on the FAFSA in order to meet the priority deadline.
+Most of the information required on the FAFSA will come from the prior-prior year’s tax return.
+The FAFSA can be submitted after October 1 of each year.

 Methodist Scholarships and Loans

 Methodist students may apply for scholarships by submitting the Millsaps Application for United Methodist Scholarships by March 1.
 They may also apply for outside scholarships and loans by submitting applications to the United Methodist General Board of Higher Education and Ministry and United Methodist Higher Education Foundation.
 Students must re-apply by deadlines each year.